Dimensional Analysis & Similitude

 2. Express each variable in terms of its fundamental dimensions (M,L,TM, L, T).
 Count the number of fundamental dimensions mm.

 4. Select mm repeating variables.
-These must contain all mm dimensions and must not form a dimensionless group by themselves.
+These repeating variables must collectively contain all mm fundamental dimensions and must not form a dimensionless group by themselves.

-5. Form the Π\Pi terms by multiplying each of the remaining non-repeating variables by the repeating variables raised to unknown exponents.
+5. Form the Π\Pi terms by multiplying each remaining non-repeating variable by the repeating variables raised to unknown exponents.

 6. Solve for the exponents by applying dimensional homogeneity (the net dimension of a Π\Pi term must be zero for M,L,TM, L, T).